SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.

     - **Effort:** elementary

+??? abstract "Linux Remove Immutable Attribute"

+    Adversaries may used chattr utility to alter file and folder attributes to control sudden operations like the deletion and modification of files.

+    - **Effort:** intermediate

 **Domain Policy Modification**